ZackGheen/Election_Analysis/README.md

   1. Calculate the total number of votes cast.
   2. Get a complete list of cnadidates who received votes.
   3. Calculate the total number of votes received by each candidate
-  4. Calculate the percentage of votes eaqch candidate won.
+  4. Calculate the percentage of votes each candidate won.
   5. Determine the winner of the election based on the popular vote.

 ##Resources